Featured in the August, 2006 issue of Sky & Telescope Magazine

 That was half the battle, but one of the things I didn't like about Dobsonian mounts is that you have to keep shoving them by hand to track the stars.
 How could I make my mount track automatically?
 The answer to that came in a flash of inspiration: The stars move because the Earth--a sphere--rotates.
 But I was building a spherical telescope, so if I made it rotate in the opposite direction, it would track.
 Once I realized that, the solution was obvious: rest the sphere against an axle that points at the celestial pole, and rotate the axle.

 Confident that I had just reinvented the wheel--almost literally--I went online to see how other people had done it.
 Surprise!
-Nobody had.
+Apparently nobody had.
 Spherical telescopes were old news (Isaac Newton even mounted his scope on a ball!), but nobody was talking about my kind of mount.
 I showed a scale model to other astronomers, figuring there must be some fundamental flaw in the design that would explain why nobody was building them, but nobody I talked to could find anything wrong with the concept.
 And none of them had ever heard of this design, either.

 So I searched the U.S. Patent and Trademark Office database, and